 UI researchers must follow the Policy Manual on the Use of the University of Iowa Name.

-Generally, the use of the University name and wordmark for any purpose in any non-University endeavor not previously sanctioned by the Office of Strategic Communication is prohibited.
+Generally, the use of the university name and wordmark for any purpose in any non-university endeavor not previously sanctioned by the Office of Strategic Communication is prohibited.

-University faculty or staff may use their name in conjunction with the name of the University for self-identification purposes in connection with products or services when they are the subject of a pending U.S. patent, a valid in-force U.S. patent, or a U.S. copyright, in which a pecuniary interest is held by the University, and which arose out of University research or scholarship, or in other manner arose out of activity connected with the University.
-Prior written authorization will be required from the Vice President for Research, based on a finding that the foregoing facts regarding patent, copyright, and interest in the University apply in a given case.
+University faculty or staff may use their name in conjunction with the name of the university for self-identification purposes in connection with products or services when they are the subject of a pending U.S. patent, a valid in-force U.S. patent, or a U.S. copyright, in which a pecuniary interest is held by the university, and which arose out of university research or scholarship, or in other manner arose out of activity connected with the university.
+Prior written authorization will be required from the Vice President for Research, based on a finding that the foregoing facts regarding patent, copyright, and interest in the university apply in a given case.

 Reach out to the Office of Strategic Communication with any questions about the UI name or wordmark as it relates to a startup company.